1. Introduction, Preliminaries and Caveats:

 For LENS neurofeedback, the safest source is Ochs labs:

 These are widely available, but not of uniform quality.
 Dr. Michael Lewis, thought leader in this area of research, recommends only using fish oils that have been double distilled, and preferably reconstituted in their original triglyceride form.
 Here is a link to his site: http://www.brainhealtheducation.org/omega-3-protocol/

 LED Light Therapy

 The use of transcranial LED therapy, sometimes called Photobiomodulation, is an emerging approach to brain healing.
 Like HBOT, there are already some FDA approved applications, but these do not include ABI.
-There is a wide array of organization representing practitioners but we are not aware of any easy way to access lists of practitioners.
+There is a wide array of organizations representing practitioners but we are not aware of any easy way to access lists of practitioners.
 We have some useful resources to share at this time, with hopefully more to come soon.
-There are dozens of organizations devoted to study of light therapies worldwide including the North American Association of Laser Therapy, the International Academy of Laser Medicine and Surgery, and the American Society for Laser Medicine and Surgery.
-Some of the notable journals covering this field include: Photomedicine and Laser Surgery, Lasers in Surgery and Medicine, and Lasers in Medical Science and Physiotherapy Practice and Research.
+There are dozens of organizations devoted to studying of light therapies worldwide including the North American Association of Laser Therapy, the International Academy of Laser Medicine and Surgery, and the American Society for Laser Medicine and Surgery.
+Some of the notable journals covering this field include Photomedicine and Laser Surgery, Lasers in Surgery and Medicine, and Lasers in Medical Science and Physiotherapy Practice and Research.

 Some specific practitioners who have been vetted by one of the thought leaders in this field include: